Compared to old-fashioned high street banks, modern fintech brands like Revolut can save you a LOT of money when traveling.

 Your money will be in safe hands if you decide to open a Revolut bank account, as they have strict security measures and procedures in place.

-You can open a free Revolut plan and have access to some of the incredible features that this platform offers.
+You can open a free Revolut plan and still have access to some of the incredible features that this platform offers.
 This includes no-fee ATM withdrawals, quick currency conversions, and the ability to receive international payments.

 However, there are paid Revolut plans too as these offer a variety of other features!

 Every company has downsides and the same goes for Revolut.
 Compared to other finance platforms out there, it has a lot to offer but there are some cons.

 This includes not being able to apply for an overdraft, exchange rates changing during the weekends, and certain services only being available on their paid plans.